 An extension may refer to any of the following:

 1. In general, an extension is a part that is added to something that extends or enlarges it.
 For example, in the case of computer cables, an extension cable or extension cord is a cord capable of being connected to another cord that extends its overall length.
 A common example of extension cables used with a computer is a power extension cord, USB extension cable, DVI/VGA extension cable, and a network extension cable.
 There is an extension cord for almost every cable ever made.
 However, keep in mind that most cables also have length limitations.
 Most specialty computer stores and online retailers have extension cords that can be purchased at various lengths.

-2. When referring to an IBM compatible computer's files, a file extension is the series of characters after a period which indicates the file type.
-For example, .exe is a file extension of executable files.
+2. When referring to a file name, a file extension is the series of characters after a period which indicates the file type.
+For example, .exe is the file extension of executable files on Windows computers.

 3. When referring to an Apple Macintosh computer, extensions or system extensions are files that are stored in the extension folder that load into memory when the computer first loads.
 Extensions were known as an INIT on System 6 and earlier.